 FIND A DEAL Making your own food and taking it with you is always going to be cheaper than eating out, but if you are committed to a proper dining experience and price is a factor, the best advice to remember is to find a deal.
 As a student, many restaurants will offer exclusive discounts to get your loan money in their tills and many of the ones that don't will probably have some kind of deal available if you're organised and looking to dine at the right time.
 The first thing to look out for is pre-theatre deals.
 Mostly designed to fill up the restaurants during quiet early-evening times, if your lectures finish early enough you'll be able to take advantage of a 'two courses for X' deal before 19:00.
-It's also worth acquainting yourself with itison, 5pm and Living Social; browsing between these three sites when planning ahead and looking for a bargain almost always guarantees a cheap meal somewhere in the city.
-Use TripAdvisor or Google Reviews for (fairly) honest reviews and if you're using a voucher site, be sure to keep an eye on expiry dates.
+It's also worth acquainting yourself with itison, 5pm, Wowcher and Living Social; browsing between these three sites when planning ahead and looking for a bargain almost always guarantees a cheap meal somewhere in the city.
+Use TripAdvisor or Google Reviews for (fairly) honest reviews and if you're using a voucher site, be sure to keep an eye on expiry dates and other terms and conditions.
 DAY-TO-DAY Glasgow has a thriving food scene for breakfast, brunch and lunch as much as it does for dinner.
 Though you'll soon find your favourites, those below are probably good to get you started for when you can't be bothered to make a lunch.
-ON CAMPUS Both unions offer cheap eats; the GUU has a Subway, the Union Kitchen and G12 cafe, and the QMU's bistro and café are solid choices.
+ON CAMPUS Both unions offer cheap eats; the GUU has the Union Kitchen and G12 cafe, and the QMU's bistro, café or Chinese restaurant are solid choices.
 The University's catering (the JMS, the Library) can be a bit pricey and busy, though The Gilchrist PG Club is a great wee spot.
 The best bargain on campus can be found at The Crypt under the Wellington Church - cracking, cheap and filling food served by volunteers.
 Amazing soup.
-WEST END Close to campus, Bank Street Bar and Kitchen is a tried and tested favourite (excellent for pints in the sun also), and continuing in that direction Il Cappuccino is a good shout as well.
-There's plenty of decent food on Byres Road - highlights include Taco Mazama, Nic's NYC Deli and Bar Soba.
-For something much, much better than Greggs check out My Home Bakery in Partick, or head to Caffe
+WEST END Close to campus, Bank Street Bar and Kitchen is a tried and tested favourite (excellent for pints in the sun also), and continuing in that direction Cottonrake Bakery is a good shout as well, if a bit pricey.
+Other highlights include Bagel Mania, Kember & Jones and Bar Soba.